snyk/jobs/Senior Back End Developer - Tel Aviv.md

 Developers care a lot about security, but currently have too few options to actually do something about it.
 We make security an aspect of quality, built into the software from the beginning.

-We are focusing on npm and the NodeJS ecosystem.
+We have a mature product for npm and the NodeJS ecosystem, now expanding into Ruby, Java and more.
 Our tech stack starts with JavaScript and NodeJS.
 Redis, Postgres AWS/Google Cloud and microservices play their roles in our back-end architecture.

 Our DevOps stack includes CI/CD with GitHub, Travis, Docker and Kubernetes.